deepanshs/mrsimulator/docs/user_guide/io/mrsim_IO.rst

     from mrsimulator import save
     from mrsimulator import Simulator
-    from mrsimulator import signal_processing as sp
+    from mrsimulator import signal_processor as sp

     sim = Simulator()
     processor1 = sp.SignalProcessor()